MichaelCurrin/netlify-auth-quickstart/docs/web-app.md

 In a real app, this could be replaced with something like:

+- Replace the file with a call to another API or to your database, done on every _endpoint_ request.
+If you have data that changes frequently, do that.
+    ```toml
+    [build]
+      command = "./bin/external-request.sh > _data/foo.json && cp _data/foo.json netlify/lib/"
+    ```
 - Update the JSON file with your own private file (make sure your GitHub repo is private).
-- Replace the file with a call to another API or to your database, done on every endpoint request.
+    ```toml
+    [build]
+      command = "cp _data/foo.json netlify/lib/"
+    ```
 - Do an API or database request at build time, or use some other local data in the repo to generate the JSON file such as with Jekyll, then output the file.
-Here's a simple example:
-    - Set up a build command to create the file.
     ```toml
     [build]
-        command = "echo '[ "abc", "def", "ghi" ]' > netlify/lib/foo.json
+        command = "make build && cp _site/foo.json netlify/lib/"
     ```
-    - Load the file in your Function.

-Note that if you do have a static JSON file, there are two approaches for loading the file:
+Here are two approaches for loading the file.

 - You could choose to load the file using `require`, so that it be comes a JS object, then return some or all of the file, filtering or limiting the results, converting to a JSON string before returning.
     ```javascript